coq/coq/doc/sphinx/proof-engine/tactics.rst

    indeed convertible to the goal.

-   In the following example, :tacn:`change_no_check` replaces :g:`False` by :g:`True`, but :g:`Qed` then rejects the proof, ensuring consistency.
+   In the following example, :tacn:`change_no_check` replaces :g:`False` by :g:`True`, but :cmd:`Qed` then rejects the proof, ensuring consistency.

    .. example::